 Why “Sold by Amazon” Was Shut Down

-As a result of a two-year investigation into antitrust practices, Amazon has indefinitely suspended their “Sold by Amazon” (SBA) program, the office of WA. state Attorney General Bob Ferguson announced earlier this week.
+As a result of a two-year investigation into antitrust practices, Amazon has indefinitely suspended the Sold by Amazon program, the office of WA state Attorney General Bob Ferguson has announced.

-As a result of the probe, Amazon has agreed to pay $2.25 Million to the state of Washington as well as provide annual updates to the attorney general's office regarding their compliance with state and federal antitrust law.
+As a result of the probe, Amazon has agreed to pay $2.25 million to the state of Washington as well as provide annual updates to the attorney general's office regarding their compliance with state and federal antitrust law.